Half Duplex vs. Full Duplex, Symmetrical & Asymmetrical Bandwidth, Latency, Crosstalk, and More

 The above example is a bit of an oversimplification of a real-world example.
-Full duplex and half-duplex networks will vary in performance.
+Full duplex and half duplex switches will vary in performance.
 Collision management, the directionality of traffic, the number of endpoints in a network, and cable length/type will also have an impact.
-It is not uncommon to see performance of less than half of a full-duplex network.
+It is not uncommon to see performance of less than half of a full duplex network.

-A half-duplex system can be compared to the “push-to-talk” nature of a walkie talkie.
+A half duplex system can be compared to the “push-to-talk” nature of a walkie talkie.
 When the button is pressed, the receiver is turned off, and the transmitter is activated.
-When the button is released, the transmitter is then turned off, and the receiver is turned back on.
+When the button is released, the transmitter is turned off, and the receiver is turned back on.
 The device cannot transmit and receive simultaneously.
-A full-duplex system is like talking on the telephone, in which both parties can speak and listen at the same time.
+A full duplex system is like talking on the telephone, in which both parties can speak and listen at the same time.

-The entire NVT Phybridge CHARIoT Series of switches and extenders are full-duplex devices.
+The entire NVT Phybridge CHARIoT Series of products are full duplex switches.
 Data is transferred simultaneously from the switch to the endpoint, and vice versa, to ensure optimal network performance and speed.

 Symmetrical vs. Asymmetrical Bandwidth

-Like full-duplex and half-duplex, symmetrical and asymmetrical bandwidth will play a significant role in the network’s overall performance and reliability.
-A switch that can deliver 100Mbps symmetrical, full-duplex, can both transmit and receive at a rate of 100Mbps.
-A switch with asymmetrical bandwidth, even if it is full-duplex, cannot send AND receive at 100Mbps.
-Asymmetrical switches will use an uneven split where they can transmit at 70Mbps and receive at 30Mbps, for example.
+Like full duplex and half duplex, symmetrical and asymmetrical bandwidth will play a significant role in the network’s overall performance and reliability.
+A switch that can deliver 100Mbps symmetrical, full duplex can transmit and receive at a rate of 100Mbps.
+Even if it is full duplex, a network switch with asymmetrical bandwidth cannot send AND receive at 100Mbps.
+Asymmetrical switches will use an uneven split to transmit at 70Mbps and receive at 30Mbps, for example.

-Using the same example of moving two 150Mb files, a 100Mbps symmetrical, full-duplex switch will deliver both files in 1.5 seconds.
-A 100Mbps asymmetrical switch with a 70/30 split using half-duplex will take 7.14 seconds to deliver both files.
+Using the same example of moving two 150Mb files, a 100Mbps symmetrical, full duplex switch will deliver both files in 1.5 seconds.
+A 100Mbps asymmetrical half duplex switch with a 70/30 split will take 7.14 seconds to deliver both files.
 Even though both devices can be marketed as a 100Mbps switch, real-world performance is significantly different.

-The NVT Phybridge CHARIoT series of switches and extenders all have symmetrical bandwidth capabilities, ensuring fast and consistent delivery of data through the network.
+The NVT Phybridge CHARIoT series of products all have symmetrical bandwidth capabilities, ensuring fast and consistent data delivery through the network.

-In addition to transmission speed, latency also plays a significant role in network performance and quality of service.
+In addition to transmission speed, latency also plays a significant role in network performance and service quality.
 Latency is the time it takes a piece of information (a packet) to reach its destination.
 Latency may not be as crucial for certain endpoints, such as data terminals.
 However, for real-time applications like voice calls or live video monitoring, low latency is critical to ensure good user experience.

 Latency was tested using the Siama GENEM-X 10G Ethernet/IP Test Application at various frame sizes ranging from 64 bytes to 1518 bytes.
-The average delay, or latency, of the NVT Phybridge CLEER24 switch was 64 microseconds.
-The average delay of the competing product was 4,685 microseconds: 73-times more latency that the CLEER24 switch.
+The average delay, or latency, of the NVT Phybridge CLEER24 switch, was 64 microseconds.
+The average delay of the competing product was 4,685 microseconds, which is 73-times more latency that the CLEER24 switch.
 See the full performance comparison between these two products.

-Even at 2,000ft, CHARIoT PoE switches have extremely low latency, on par with standard reach Ethernet solutions from market leaders like Cisco.
-Many long reach PoE solutions on the market have higher latency levels, which are not suited to support real-time applications.
+Even at 2,000ft, NVT Phybridge Power over Ethernet switches have extremely low latency, on par with standard reach Ethernet solutions from market leaders like Cisco.
+Many long reach Power over Ethernet solutions on the market have higher latency levels, which are not suited to support real-time applications.